rizqirizqi/rizqirizqi/README.md

 ### Mgs.
 M. Rizqi.
 Fadhlurrahman

 I am currently working as a Front End Engineer at Bukalapak.
 I majored in Computer Science at the University of Indonesia.
-My passion is on web development and motion graphic design.
+My passion is web development and motion graphic design.
 In recent years, I have been doing some projects and freelancing in those fields.
-I always seek for improvements on something I love.
+I am constantly looking for ways to improve something I love.
 The good thing is, I love to write lines of code.
-Whether to build something useful and beautiful at the same time or just tinkering around with something interesting to make it more effective and efficient.
+Whether to build something valuable and beautiful simultaneously or just tinker around with something interesting to make it more effective and efficient.

 - 🌐 Visit my website [mgsrizqi.com](https://mgsrizqi.com)
 - 💬 Ask me about anything [here](https://github.com/rizqirizqi/rizqirizqi/issues)